2019 Program - June 27 to July 27th

 Treasury of Precious Qualities

 This text was taught by Dilgo Khyentse Rinpoche at Shechen Monastary every year as one of their most important texts to study.
-It is not just an intellectual exercise to study this work, Jigme Lingpa’s text is not merely an academic process; it is a manual for exactly how the great bodhisattvas and Buddha’s have realized the wisdom of Buddhahood so you too may be able to accomplish the same.
+It is not just an intellectual exercise to study this work.
+Jigme Lingpa’s text is a manual for exactly how the great bodhisattvas and Buddha’s have realized the wisdom of Buddhahood so you too may be able to accomplish the same.
+This two volume work covers all nine yanas of the Buddhist path according to the Nyingma School of Tibetan Buddhism.
 Patrul Rinpoche said to hear one word of this text would place one on the path to great understanding and to study the whole text would lead to the full realization of the Buddhist teachings.

 The Garden of One Thousand Buddhas